ibm-cloud-docs/loadbalancer-service/apis.md

         }

         try:
-            # If verify=True it will check your order for errors.
+            # If verify=True it checks your order for errors.
-            # It will order the lbaas if False.
+            # It orders the lbaas if False.
             if verify:
                 response = self.client['Product_Order'].verifyOrder(orderData)
             else: